movingobjects/electron-react-starter/README.md

 ## Build/watch

-The build scripts rebuild the `app/build/` folder a single time, whereas the watch scripts watch for changes in the `app/src/` folder and update in real time.
+The build scripts rebuild the `app/build/` folder a single time, whereas the dev scripts watch for changes in the `app/src/` folder and update in real time.

-**Note**: `npm run watch:web` uses [Webpack Dev Server](https://webpack.js.org/configuration/dev-server/), which does not update the `app/build/` folder.
+**Note**: `npm run dev:web` uses [Webpack Dev Server](https://webpack.js.org/configuration/dev-server/), which does not update the `app/build/` folder.

 #### For Electron: